A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Application of the denoising method to the experimental measurements

-In order to filter out the background noise, the EMD and EEMD are applied to the forces measured by the forward and rear cells.
+In order to reduce the background noise, the EMD and EEMD are applied to the forces measured by the forward and rear cells.
 The EEMD is computed by using $N_a=0.1$ and $N_e$=1000.
-In Figure \ref{fig:IMFs_FzF_4T1422N_0X} the single EMD and the EEMD performed on the time histories of the three repeats of the forward force $F_{zF}$ are shown.
-Aside from the different number of modes, the advantage of the EEMD over the EMD is clearly visible by the much closer overlapping of the most significant modes, i.e. above IMF$_7$, denoting a much lower sensitivity to the slight differences between the signal shapes in the three repeats.
+In Figure \ref{fig:IMFs_FzF_4T1422N_0X} the pure EMD and the EEMD performed on the time histories of the three repeats of the forward force $F_{zF}$ are shown.
+Aside from the different number of modes, the advantage of the EEMD over the EMD is clearly visible by the much closer overlapping of the most significant modes, i.e. those above IMF$_7$, denoting a much lower sensitivity to the slight differences between the signal shapes in the three repeats.

-In order to retrieve the denoised signal, a partial reconstruction is used, by including the residue, the last two modes (IMF$_{10}$ and IMF$_9$) in total and the previous two (IMF$_8$ and IMF$_7$) after being treated with an interval thresholding, with a mode-dependent threshold $T_i = 3 \, \sigma_i$.
-In other words, using Equation (\ref{EEMD_reconstruction}), it is assumed that $L=7$ and $M=9$, with $N=10$.
+In order to retrieve the denoised signal, a partial reconstruction is used, by including the residue, the last two modes (IMF$_{10}$ and IMF$_9$) in full and the previous two (IMF$_8$ and IMF$_7$) after being treated with an interval thresholding, with a mode-dependent threshold $T_i = 3 \, \sigma_i$.
+More formally, by using Equation (\ref{EEMD_reconstruction}), it is assumed that $L=7$ and $M=9$, with $N=10$.
 The standard deviation for the interval thresholding, $\sigma_i$, is computed over the time interval $ t= 0.05 - 0.95 $~s.
-The reconstructed signal is shown in Figure \ref{fig:Denoising_EEMD_Std01_Ne1000_Thresh35sigma_FzF_4T1422N_01_3modes2thresh}
+The reconstructed signal is shown in Figure \ref{fig:Denoising_EEMD_Std01_Ne1000_Thresh35sigma_FzF_4T1422N_01_3modes2thresh}.

-Results indicate that the denoising based on the EEMD is rather efficient in removing the undesired oscillations without affecting too much the sharpness of the signal.
+The results confirm that the denoising based on the EEMD is rather efficient in removing the undesired oscillations without affecting too much the sharpness of the signal.
 This is certainly an advantage compared to classical filters.
-It is difficult to establish whether the double peak occurring after the water impact has an actual physical origin or it is due to the presence of the background noise.
+It is difficult to establish whether the double peak occurring after the water impact has an actual physical origin or it is associated with the background noise.
 In order to understand its origin, numerical simulation of the water entry are ongoing.
-These simulations can provide a reference force time history which can support the interpretation of the experimental measurements and the capabilities of the denoising method.
+As explained in Section \ref{guidelines_EEMD_denoising}, such simulations should provide a reference force time history that can support the understanding of the experimental measurements and to tune the denoising method.

 A similar analysis is performed for the force measured at the rear $F_{zR}$ and results are provided in Figure \ref{fig:IMFs_FzR_4T1422N_0X}.